Introduction to Composites for Modellers

 We won't be running any courses during the summer as it's show and event time so we'll be flying!

-Places are limited to 4 per course.
-Please fill in the contact form to book your place and we'll get back to you with payment details and joining instructions.
+Places are limited to 5 per course.
+Please click the 'Book Your Course' button above, fill in your details and make your payment and we'll get back to you with joining instructions and more info.

 We look forward to seeing you.